hackclub/blot/docs/TOOLKIT.md

    coordinates without drawing (basically goTo but always without drawing).

-> All functions under `Drawing` up in the drawing state.
+> All functions under `Drawing` are in the drawing state at the end.

 ## Orientation and Movement
 - **`t.up()`** - Lifts the blot's pen.